This week we get to know Michele Benjamin, the inspirations behind her beautiful designs and the charities and projects she is involved in.

 Michele’s love of fine art and the natural environment inspire the concept and creation of her artistic life forms, including angelfish, bees, butterflies, dragonflies, hummingbirds, seahorses, sea turtles, starfish, swans, tortoises, and more.

 With a background in Art History, Michele has a keen appreciation for strong aesthetics - her ethical, sustainable pieces have a distinctive style that will immediately catch the eye.

 How did your brand, Michele Benjamin Jewelry, begin?

-Michele Benjamin Jewelry began with a strong appreciation of nature, art and the desire to create jewelry and previous experience in making it with the drive to devote myself to a business 24/7.
+Michele Benjamin Jewelry began with a strong appreciation of nature, art and the desire to create jewellery and previous experience in making it with the drive to devote myself to a business 24/7.

-I fell in love with jewelry after taking a course in jewelry making including metal work and lost wax.
-I equipped my studio with tools, continued my jewelry practice, and went into business full time.
+I fell in love with jewellery after taking a course in jewellery making including metal work and lost wax.
+I equipped my studio with tools, continued my jewellery practice, and went into business full time.

 Is there anyone in particular who has heavily influenced/guided you as a designer?

 It is my art history background that continues to guide me as an artist and designer in terms of content and materials.